hirotake111/TinyBandaid/1_simple_round_robin/README.md

 # Spin up dev environment
 make up

-# Make an HTTP request to the LB
+# Open another terminal and make an HTTP request to the LB
 curl http://localhost:3000

 # Stop & remove all Docker containers